jourdancatarina3/osi-model-simulation/README.md

   - `application.py`: Application layer implementation
 - `utils.py`: Utility functions used across layers

+## Features

+- Complete implementation of all seven OSI layers
+- Simulated network communication between client and server
+- HTTP-like request-response protocol at the Application layer
+- MAC addressing and frame handling at the Data Link layer
+- IP addressing and routing at the Network layer
+- Connection management at the Transport layer
+- Session management at the Session layer
+- Data formatting, encryption, and compression at the Presentation layer
+- Detailed logging for debugging and understanding the flow of data

 ## How to Run

 1. Start the server: